mk-react-study/react-life-cycle/README.md

 ### useEffect

 - This is hook so can be use with functional component.
-- This can be consider as combination of all hooks.
+- This can be consider as combination of componentDidMount and componentDidUpdate
 ```

 ```